Springs Piano Lessons

 JANICE SAFFIR

-From 1976-2007 I served on the faculty of Truman State University and at age 55, I retired from Truman State University to move with my husband to Colorado to start a new life as a private piano teacher.
+After serving on the faculty of Truman State University for thirty years, I moved with my husband to Colorado to start a new life as a private piano teacher.

 Although I do not work with young beginners, I teach pianists of most abilities and ages.
 I have had students in elementary school all the way up to a ninety-four year-old!
 Some of my students are children at early intermediate levels, some are high school students at early to advanced levels (some preparing for a college major in music), some are piano teachers seeking to bring their performing and teaching to a higher level, and some are adult hobbyists working to improve their skills (some of whom have not played piano in many years.)
 Some of my students have won competitions and performed with regional and professional orchestras.